DestineeAdams/upjour/README.md

 **If you want to test the app in the future and give me feedback please fill out this [google form](https://forms.gle/LwgyXv3a6AmnGFpk9).
 I will email you when ready.
 Thank you in advanced for you time.**

-**while waiting you can see the progress of the project on my sub stacks blog called WorkingOnIt subscribe [here](https://devdes.substack.com/)**
+**while waiting you can see the progress of the project on my substacks blog called WorkingOnIt read and/or subscribe [here](https://workinonit.substack.com/)**

 ___________________________________________________________________________________________________________________